Integration of singular foliations via paths: Functoriality

 then Diagram~(\ref{eqn:anchorcompatibility}) implies that $F \colon \CF_M \to f^!\CF_N$ is just $\d f_*|_{\CF_M}$. \end{ex} \begin{ex} Suppose $(F, f) \colon \CF_M = \CF_N$ is a morphism of foliated manifolds and $f \colon M \to N$ is a submersion.
 Then Diagram~(\ref{eqn:anchorcompatibility}) implies that $\CF_M$ is a submodule of $f^{-1}(\CF_N)$.
 Therefore, $(F,f)$ factors uniquely into a composition

 That is $(F,f)$ is a composition of Example~\ref{ex:morphismsubmersion} with Example~\ref{ex:submoduleinclusion}.
 Consequently, when $f$ is a submersion, a morphism of foliated manifolds $\CF_M \to \CF_N$ exists if and only if $\CF_M \into f^{-1}(\CF_N)$.
-Furthermore, if such a morphism exists then it is unique. \end{ex} A morphism of foliated manifolds $(F,f)$ is not always uniquely determined by $f$.
-Consider the following example. \begin{ex} Let $M=\RR$ with the full foliation and $N=\RR^2$ with the foliation given by the free module,
+Furthermore, if such a morphism exists then it is unique. \end{ex} The bracket condition in the definition of morphism of foliated manifolds is not implied by compatiblity with the inclusion and a morphism of foliated manifolds $(F,f)$ is not always uniquely determined by $f$.
+The following two examples demonstrate these facts. \begin{ex} Let \( M = \RR^2 \) with \( \CF_M = \SX_M \) and take \( N = \RR^2 \) with the foliation: